How to remove fleas from your home – my experienceLast updated on November 26th, 2023

-I have 2 house cats (they don’t go outside at all), and I used the standard FrontLine spot-on to minimise the risk of fleas (albeit, with the vets advice, applying 25% less frequently than for outdoor cats).
+I had 2 house cats at the time that didn’t go outside at all, and I used the standard FrontLine spot-on flea treatment to minimise the risk of fleas (albeit, with the vets advice, applying 25% less frequently than for outdoor cats).
 I still got this issue though.
 Below are the steps I found to be critical to killing off the fleas… I hope this helps anyone out there having similar pain.

 Cleaning the house